Za’atar lamb pittas with pomegranate and mint, ready in just 5 minutes, the perfect quick and tasty lunch.

-Apparently many people think that lamb is difficult to cook (it’s no trickier than beef), too expensive (it’s cheaper than beef) or only really for Sunday roasts served with a decent dollop of mint sauce (The Lamb.
-Tasty Easy Fun recipes page will show that’s simply not true!).
+Apparently many people think that lamb is difficult to cook (it’s no trickier than beef), too expensive (it’s cheaper than beef) or only really for Sunday roasts served with a decent dollop of mint sauce.

 My point here is that I think there are people that don’t really give lamb a chance when they should.
 The different flavours that can be added (some of which go with lamb far better than anything else like mint or za’atar) or people’s tastes changing over time mean that it’ll turn out that they actually really enjoy it, even if they thought they wouldn’t.

 These za’atar lamb pittas are my twist on the Tasty Easy Lamb recipe for Lamb Pittas with Tzatziki which is a brilliant, simple recipe, perfect for a quick lunch or light dinner and can be adapted to serve as many or few people as you like.